enmerk4r/GHPT/README.md

 ![GHPT-Configuration 00_00_13_24 Still003](https://github.com/enmerk4r/GHPT/assets/114206649/88b0864e-346c-4891-8ab8-24461db66d12)

-Go to [this page](https://platform.openai.com/account/rate-limits) to check for your access to different GPT models (currently we are using the more advanced model GPT-4 that have limited access) but model GPT-3.5 should also works well.
+Go to [this page](https://platform.openai.com/account/rate-limits) to check for your access to different GPT models (currently we are using the more advanced model GPT-4 that has limited access) but model GPT-3.5 should also work well.
 ![gpt model](https://github.com/enmerk4r/GHPT/assets/114206649/fd61e092-9a65-484b-b394-93e22a1263cf)

-Paste your model in GPT model box.
+Paste your model in the GPT model box.
 ![GHPT-Configuration 00_00_16_10 Still004](https://github.com/enmerk4r/GHPT/assets/114206649/942d251c-6fa7-4433-9990-8fd4f9eba4be)